 I soon started exploring mechanical mods, which is electronic cigarettes without a regulated chip - or unregulated box vaping mods.
-These mechs mod's only restriction was the battery it used how much power these batteries can deliver.
+These mech mod's only restriction was the battery it used how much power these batteries can deliver.
 As I researched more and more, it seems the battery is crucial in delivering the best performance out of this particular electronic cigarette.

 In the event of a short, the battery would short out and malfunction.
 What you want is a battery that behaves safely during a malfunction.
 IMRs (lithium manganese oxide cylindrical cell) are the suggested batteries to use as these batteries have a safer chemistry and when and if they do malfunction, IMRs vent out instead of violently explode like an ICR (lithium cobalt oxide cylindrical cell) battery can do during failure.
-Keep in mind just because an IMR battery vents instead of exploding, it does not necessarily make it any safer as these chemicals that are being venting are actually poisonous.
+Keep in mind just because an IMR battery vents instead of exploding, it does not necessarily make it any safer as these chemicals that are being vented are actually poisonous.

-Best thing to do is to practice safe battery exercises to avoid a battery from venting:
+The best thing to do is to practice safe battery exercises to avoid a battery from venting:

-- First off always use a good charger that doesn’t rely on the batteries built in protection.
-The charger you use should have over charging protection.
+- First off always use a good charger that doesn’t rely on the batteries built-in protection.
+The charger you use should have over-charging protection.
 In addition, never leave your charger unattended which means no overnight charging.
 In the case of failure, there could potentially be a fire and something that needs to be dealt with immediately.
 Monitoring of your batteries when charging should not be only to your unregulated device’s batteries.
 It should be for any electronic cigarette actually as even an EGO battery can explode if overcharged!

-- Secondly you should check your battery often if it gets too warm and especially hot to the touch, stop using it.
+- Secondly, you should check your battery often if it gets too warm and especially hot to the touch, stop using it.
 Heating up a battery is the quickest way to get it to fail, which is why leaving a battery in direct sunlight or even in a car on a hot summer’s day is a huge no-no.

-- You should also check the battery to how much voltage it is outputting, if the battery drops below 2.5 volts, it is considered damaged and should be thrown out; continued usage of an overused battery will lead the battery to failing.
+- You should also check the battery to how much voltage it is outputting, if the battery drops below 2.5 volts, it is considered damaged and should be thrown out; continued usage of an overused battery will lead the battery to fail.
 To check your batteries’ output voltage, a multimeter or an inline voltmeter are two tools that can be used.